jamesbontempo/type-cache/README.md

 `ttl`

 The default ttl in milliseconds for items inserted into the cache.
 You can "get" or "set" this value.
+Values less than or equal to zero are ignored.

 ## Cache methods